openedx/docs.openedx.org/source/educators/how-tos/course_development/exercise_tools/CreateORAAssignment.rst

 Team vs. Individual ORA
 ========================

-To make a Team ORA, set the option **Teams Enabled** to **True**\.
+To make a Team ORA, set the option **Teams Enabled** to **True**.
-This reveals a drop down for **Selected Team-set** that defines which group of teams will be able to submit a response for this assignment.
+This reveals a dropdown for the **Selected Team set** that defines which group of teams will be able to submit a response for this assignment.

 .. image:: /_images/educator_how_tos/ORA_CreateTeamORA.png
    :alt: The settings page with the control which toggles individual / team ORA.
    :width: 500

-Students can be in one team per team-set, so configuring multiple team-sets allows you to create groups for different assignments.
+Students can be in one team per team set, so configuring multiple team sets allows you to create groups for different assignments.
 You could, for example, create separate team-sets for Homework, Midterms, and the Final Project, each selected for the relevant Team ORAs to allow students to collaborate with different classmates for each assignment type.
-For more on how to configure team-sets for your course, see :ref:`Enable and Configure Teams <Enable and Configure Teams>`\.
+For more on how to configure team sets for your course, see :ref:`Enable and Configure Teams <Enable and Configure Teams>`\.

 For Team ORAs, File Upload is the main intended form of response.
 Learners on a team can collaboratively upload and review files as part of a team response.